How to Design Ad Banners that Drive CTR

 5. Instant – The power of instant gratification is huge, and this concept is hardwired in our DNA.
 We are not designed to think long-term.

 This feeling is also backed by the “pleasure principle”.
-If we have a certain need or wish (and it doesn’t have to be physiological) that we don’t satisfy quickly, we become tense and anxious.
+We become tense and anxious if we have a certain need or wish (and it doesn’t have to be physiological) that we don’t satisfy quickly.

 And that’s why instant gratification is such a powerful concept, especially in marketing;

-6. How to – Users love to learn how to do something new.
-That’s why learning a new skill or finding out something new feels so good.
-Well, as long as we care about that particular skill or piece of information.
+6. How to – Users love learning to do something new.
+That’s why learning a new skill or discovering something new feels so good.
+Well, as long as we care about that particular skill or information.

-You didn’t think that the countless “How to…” posts and videos taking over the internet are just a coincidence, did you?
+You didn’t think that the countless “How to…” posts and videos taking over the internet were just a coincidence, did you?

 Emotional Words